bc-discord/bc-discord.github.io/pages/balisong/maintenance/threadlocker.md

 ## Solid
 ---
-These methods use solid objects to keep the screw and sexbolt secure.
-Be warned, you are jamming your threads and incurring some damage to your hardware.
+These methods use solid objects to keep the screw and sexbolt secure. **Be warned**, you are jamming your threads and incurring some damage to your hardware.
 Use these methods infrequently as you can.

 ### Teflon tape
 Also called plumbers tape.